I get this question a lot.

 This is the cost of free email.
 The same is true for other free service providers.

-However, Outlook.com does appear to have a coupe of options that aren’t typically available elsewhere.
+However, Outlook.com currently offers a couple of options that aren’t typically available elsewhere.

 Outlook.com customer service

-- For other account issues, presumably including log-in and account access, there is this link (which is https://go.askleo.com/adfreesupport – again, I’ll update if something changes) for online chat or to schedule a voice call-back.
+- For other account issues, presumably including log-in and account access, there is this link (https://go.askleo.com/adfreesupport) for online chat or to schedule a voice call-back.

-In addition, Outlook.com’s help pages remain your source for self-service online answers, including step-by-step instructions to perform common tasks and deal with common issues.
+In addition, Outlook.com’s help pages remain a source for self-service online answers, including step-by-step instructions to perform common tasks and deal with common issues.

 But as is implied, quite frequently other Outlook.com users will be able to provide you with the answers you need.